How to Use the IMPORTDATA Function in Google Sheets Effectively

 Troubleshooting Common IMPORTDATA Issues in Google Sheets

-Troubleshooting IMPORTDATA issues in Google Sheets is manageable with simple fixes.
+Troubleshooting sheets IMPORTDATA issues in Google Sheets is manageable with simple fixes.
 Errors like 'Resource at URL Not Found' suggest the URL is wrong, or the file moved – verify the URL's correctness and accessibility.
 'Could Not Fetch URL' points to access issues; ensure the URL is public.

 Google Sheets limits import size and frequency, so it is best to stay within these bounds to prevent issues.
 If data isn't refreshing, adjust considering these limits.
 Addressing these challenges can simplify external data imports, ensuring efficient integration.